toralf/torutils/README.md

     export CONFIGURED_RELAYS6="[cafe::dead:beef]:4711"
     ```

-1. open an [issue](https://github.com/toralf/torutils/issues) for that
+1. -or- open an [issue](https://github.com/toralf/torutils/issues) for that

-    -or- create a pull requests with a fix ;)
+1. -or- create a GitHub PR with a fix ;)

-Same happens for ports of additional local network services:
+To allow access to additional local network services (the default input policy is `DROP`), either:

-1. define them space separated, eg.:
+1. define all of them space separated, eg.:

     ```bash
     export ADD_LOCAL_SERVICES="2.718.281.828:459"
-    export ADD_LOCAL_SERVICES6="[edda:fade:affe:baff:eff:eff]:12345"
+    export ADD_LOCAL_SERVICES6="[edda:fade:baff:192::/112]:80"
     ```

-1. -or- run your own iptables rules
-1. -or- change the default policy of the iptables chain _INPUT_ in line [6](ipv4-rules.sh#L6):
+1. -or- change the default filter policy for incoming packets:

     ```bash
-    iptables -P INPUT ACCEPT
+    export DEFAULT_POLICY_INPUT="ACCEPT"
     ```

-    (I wouldn't recommended that)
+    (I wouldn't recommended the later.)

-If Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/) isn't needed, then
+If Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/) isn't used,

-1. remove the _addHetzner()_ code (line [111ff](ipv4-rules.sh#L111)) and its call in line [183](ipv4-rules.sh#L183)
-1. -or- just ignore it

-If you run an older version of the script then sometimes you need to delete the (old) ipset before.
+then either ignore that single rule or comment out its function call (line [185](ipv4-rules.sh#L185)).

-### Fine tuning
+### misc

-Few scripts are used to fine tune parameters.
+Few scripts were made to fine tune the parameters or the rules:

-[ddos-inbound.sh](./ddos-inbound.sh) lists ips having more inbound connections to the ORPort than a given limit (4 per default).
+[ddos-inbound.sh](./ddos-inbound.sh) lists ips having more inbound connections to the ORPort than a given limit.
-[orstatus.py](./orstatus.py) logs the reason of every Tor circuit closing event.
+[orstatus.py](./orstatus.py) logs the reason of Tor circuit closing events,
 [orstatus-stats.sh](./orstatus-stats.sh) prints/plots statistics ([example](./doc/orstatus-stats.sh.txt)) from that output.
 [hash-stats.sh](./hash-stats.sh) plots the distribution of timeout values of an iptables hash ([example](./doc/hash-stats.sh.txt)).
-[ipset-stats.sh](./ipset-stats.sh) plots data got from ipset(s) ([example](./doc/ipset-stats.sh.txt)).
+[ipset-stats.sh](./ipset-stats.sh) plots distribution of ip occurrencies in subsequent ipset output files ([example](./doc/ipset-stats.sh.txt)).

 The package [gnuplot](http://www.gnuplot.info/) is needed to plot the graphs.
 The crontab entry below is used to create [sysstat](http://sebastien.godard.pagesperso-orange.fr/) metrics: